Reaishma/Resume-/README.md

 **GitLab:** [https://gitlab.com/users/Reaishma/projects](https://gitlab.com/users/Reaishma/projects)
 **Bitbucket:** Available

 A results-driven technologist specializing in designing and deploying scalable AI/ML and Cloud-native systems built on microservices architecture.
-My expertise spans Full-Stack Development, Big Data engineering, and robust DevOps pipelines, all secured with advanced Cybersecurity practices.
+My expertise spans Full-Stack Development, Big Data engineering, and robust DevOps pipelines, all secured with advanced Cybersecurity practices.
 Since graduating in 2021, I have meticulously pursued a self-directed path gaining foundational system architecture skills from VLSI training, followed by intensive 6-month certifications in data analytics and IT support.
+Leveraging this expertise, I have since architected and executed 35 multistage projects in domains including Blockchain and Quantum Computing since 2024, showcasing my continuous commitment to innovation and professional growth through a modern, visually engaging digital portfolio.

 ## FEATURED PORTFOLIO PROJECTS